the practical kitchen

 Getting the dough to reach the right stages and look and feel right is more important than nailing the timing.

-You need a stand mixer with a dough hook to make this recipe.
+You really should use a stand mixer with a dough hook to make this recipe.
 You cannot make brioche with a hand mixer.
-And it's very hard to make by hand.
+And it's possible but very hard to make by hand.
 I don't recommend it.

 If you have a KitchenAid mixer with the tilt head and the bowl that screws in at the base, the motor may struggle with this dough — keep a close eye on it.
 You may need to hold the bowl in place to make sure it doesn’t unscrew during the kneading process.